trinitysc/jekyll-blog/_articles/devotion.md

 ## Meditating on Scripture

-So how do we humbly meditate on Scripture, in a way which lets it implant itself in us?
+So _how_ do we humbly meditate on Scripture, in a way which lets it implant itself in us?

 First, we can (and should) pray for the Spirit to enlighten us.
-This is a prayer which we prayed when we were [reading through Ephesians](https://listen.trinitysc.nz/browse/series/80) together.
+This is a prayer which we prayed at Trinity when we were [reading through Ephesians](https://listen.trinitysc.nz/browse/series/80) together.

 > God of our Lord Jesus Christ, glorious Father, may you give each of us at Trinity, the Spirit of wisdom and revelation, so that we may know you better.
 >